 Sample Engagements Using the ActionMap Toolkit Method

-The ActionMap method has been used in over one hundred flipchart-based meetings including with HP, Chevron, Target, ConAgra, PG&E, Kaiser Permanente and the Cities of San Leandro and Fairfield
+The ActionMap method has been used in over one hundred flipchart-based meetings including with HP, Chevron, Target, ConAgra, Kaiser Permanente and the Cities of San Leandro and Fairfield

 - Designed and led strategic planning sessions for a cross-organizational team in a

 5-year department store expansion program.
 Resulted in acceptance of a new cross-functional and outsourcing-based approach for expansion activities.

 - Conducted a three-day strategic planning/team building workshop for a worldwide order fulfillment program involving five international regions and three major systems platforms.
 Resulted in firm consensus on a selected multi-year development approach.